 - Θ(N*logN).
 You will see this runtime in sorting algorithms.

 - Θ(N2).
 This is an example of a polynomial runtime.
+When N is raised to the 2nd power, it’s known as a quadratic runtime.
 You will see this runtime when you have to search through a two-dimensional dataset (like a matrix) or nested loops.

 - Θ(2N).
 This is exponential runtime.
 You will often see this runtime in recursive algorithms (Don’t worry if you don’t know what that is yet!).